We’ve all heard the expression “no pain, no gain” when it comes to exercise.

 In the 24 to 48 hours after exercise, it’s normal to experience delayed onset muscle soreness, also referred to as DOMS.

-Muscle soreness is caused because when we exercise, muscles “burn” energy and it’s broken down into lactic acid.
+This happens when muscles “burn” energy, which gets broken down into lactic acid.

 When lactic acid remains in the area where it was “burned”, soreness can result.

-Over time, the lactic acid is picked up and carried away by the bloodstream.
+Over time, the lactic acid is picked up and carried away by the bloodstream, so the soreness does not last long.

 How To Relieve Muscle Soreness Quicker

-So, we’ve established that muscle soreness isn’t necessarily a bad thing.
+So, we’ve established that muscle soreness isn’t always a bad thing.

-However, it doesn’t mean there aren’t steps you can take to help relieve it.
+However, there are still steps you can take to relieve it.

 In this section we’ll look at some of the strategies you can use to help limit the soreness you feel following a workout.